elm-land/vscode/src/features/shared/elm-to-ast/README.md

 # Elm to AST
 > A script that turns raw Elm source code into a structured JSON value

-This script is intentionally commited to source control so there's no extra build step needed to run this plugin.

 ## Building from scratch

 1. Install these NPM terminal commands